RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 **Support for Ubuntu 20.04**

-In this release, AMD ROCm extends support to Ubuntu 20.04, including dual-kernel.
+In this release, AMD ROCm extends support to Ubuntu 20.04, including dual kernel.

 **List of Supported Operating Systems**